Canonicalization | SEO Tutorials class – 15

-Canonicalization is the process of selecting the preferred URL for a page when there are multiple URLs that could lead to the same content.
-The main purpose of canonicalization is to avoid duplicate content issues that can negatively impact a website’s search engine rankings.
+Canonicalization is selecting the preferred URL for a page when multiple URLs could lead to the same content.
+The primary purpose of canonicalization is to avoid duplicate content issues that can negatively impact a website’s search engine rankings.

 Here are some examples of canonicalization: